 Yes, they do cost a little money, but not much.

-Masterson Sta-Wet Palette (my favorite wet palette)
+Masterson Sta-Wet Palette (a favorite)

 The best wet palette in my professional opinion is the Sta-Wet Palette.
 Tried and true, it’s been around for many, many years!